Sponsored: Going Back to School as a Teacher Living with Migraine

 Life can be difficult for someone living with migraine.1 For me, a major transition happens when it’s back-to-school time.
 As a parent of elementary school students and a teacher, I find for me there are strategies to help ease back into school.
 If ever I have specific questions about my personal medical condition, I find it important to consult with my healthcare provider.

 Here are some tips I incorporate into my own routine to make going back to school easier for myself.

 Get Back into your Normal Routine Before School Starts

 A few weeks before school begins, I have strict bedtimes and awake each day a few minutes earlier.
 As someone who lives with migraine, I tend to keep myself on a schedule year-round.

 I eat meals at regular times throughout the day and limit snacks.
 Eating a hearty breakfast starts the day out well for me.
 I eat well-rounded lunches and dinners while limiting my snacks to a morning piece of fruit with water.
-I find that eating and drinking are easy to skip or fit into small timeframes when I am teaching.
-I need reminders to drink consistently and eat, when my schedule allows.
+Eating and drinking are easy to skip or fit into small timeframes when I am teaching.
+I need reminders to drink consistently and eat when my schedule allows.

-I always have a doctor’s appointment prior to going back to school to check in.
-I always discuss what medication I am taking, how it is working and any difficulty I am having.
+I always have a doctor’s appointment prior to going back to school to check-in.
+I always discuss what medication I am taking, how it is working, and any difficulty I am having.
 We come up with a migraine plan and write it down.
-Having an updated treatment plan is crucial to beginning my school year.
+Having an updated treatment plan is crucial to begin my school year.